-Probability that FHSS system actively transmits while on any given hop $(P{tx})$
+Probability that FHSS system actively transmits while on any given hop (Ptx)

-Packet length (in time) of desired signal transmission (Lpacket)
+Packet length (in time) of desired signal transmission (L{packet})

-The effect of hop rate can be shown by studying the example of a DSSS system operating at 1 Mbps in the presence of a nearby FHSS system.
+The effect of hop rate can be shown by studying the example of a DSSS system operating at 1 Mbit/ in the presence of a nearby FHSS system.
 The bandwidth of a DS signal is roughly 20 MHz.
 Therefore the probability that the FHSS system will hop into the DSSS passband is 20/79, or about 25%.
 In this example, all parameters are held constant with the exception of hop rate.
-In the first case, the FHSS system is 128 hops per sec, which results in an FHSS dwell period ( $t{dwell}$ ) on any given channel of 7812 usec.
+In the first case, the FHSS system is 128 hops per s, which results in an FHSS dwell period (t{dwell}) on any given channel of 7812 μs.